OSInside/kiwi/doc/source/image_description/elements.rst

 luks_version="luks|luks1|luks2":
   Specify which `LUKS` version should be used.
 If not set and by default `luks` is used.
+The interpretation of the default depends on the distribution and could result in either 'luks1' or 'luks2'.
   The specification of the `LUKS` version allows using a different set of `luksformat` options.
 To investigate the differences between the two please consult the `cryptsetup` manual page.

 target_blocksize="number":
   Specifies the image blocksize in bytes which has to